-Situation: A large group of juveniles boards the coach and becomes extremely disruptive and physically aggressive toward an individual or group of customers.
-The other customers are visibly upset and/or complain to you regarding this behavior and the safety /security environment on the coach.
+- Situation: A large group of juveniles boards the coach and becomes extremely disruptive and physically aggressive toward an individual or group of customers.
+The other customers are visibly upset and/or complain to you regarding this behavior and the safety /security environment on the coach. - Action: Call the coordinator with an EA followed by a PRTT.